huy/maven-quickstart/README.md

 When running Maven command line `mvn`, we specify either `phase` or `goal` a input parameter.
 Number of `phase`s are fixed for each life cycle.
 See [http://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html#Lifecycle_Reference]

 Life cycles are either `default`, `clean` or `site`.
+Each life cycle has a number of `phases`.
 As `phase`s are unique among all life cycles, we don't care about a life cycle and just work with `phase` and `goal`.

 Phases are executed sequentially.
 Phases of the same life cycle depend on each other.
 The phases dependencies (not the same as dependencies between project and libraries) are implicit (i.e predefined/hardcoded).
 E.g `test` phase depdends `test-compile`, which in turn depends on `compile`.

 A phase is by convention a single name e.g. `compile`, `test`, `test-compile` while a goal is combination of 2 or more names separated by `:` in form of  `<plugin-prefix>:<goal>` or `<plugin-group-id>:<plugin-artifact-id>[:<plugin-version>]:<goal>`